 - Explain the benefits and pitfalls of initiating a claim if the applicant is a veteran currently receiving disability benefits.

 - Review the disability rating (for those currently receiving benefits) for accuracy regarding the scope of the illness.

 - Appeal any denied or reduced claims.

-What Can I Include in a Camp Lejeune Water Contamination Claim?
+What Compensation Can I Request in a Camp Lejeune Water Contamination Claim?

 - The cost of past medical expenses from the time of diagnosis.

 - The cost of any out-of-pocket expenses related to the illness.

 - The projected cost of future medical care.

 - The projected cost of necessary expenses related to the illness.